 100% satisfaction guarantee, like in all Big Agnes products

-- DAC poles create a strong structure that is light and spacious.
-Single pole architecture makes set up and take down...
+- ROOMY AND STRONG – DAC poles create a strong structure that is light and spacious; the single-pole architecture makes...

 This tent from the Tiger Wall series is another three-season ultralight offering from Big Agnes tents.
 The key difference between the Tiger Wall UL and the Fly Creek UL series is that the Tiger Wall is geared toward greater comfort for two or more users.
 The Tiger Wall UL has doors on both sides and vestibules over both doors.

 This tent is roomy for two users as each will have easy access to their gear and the outside world.
 It comes with a similar hub pole design as the Fly Creeks with the addition of one cross pole onto the top of the tent for extra stability and separation from the fly.
 It’s slightly heavier at just over three pounds, but it is still well within comfort range for those seeking an ultralight backpacking tent.

 - ease of use